lcthomas/gss202f22/course-calendar.md

         * Once you’ve logged into the service, enter “United In Anger” into the search bar at the top.
 Once you start typing, the film should come up automatically.
 Select the film.
         * You should now be taken to a screen where you are able to watch the film.
     * You can also watch this film on YouTube for free: <https://www.youtube.com/watch?v=MrAzU79PBVM>.
-* ACT UP Oral History Project: <http://www.actuporalhistory.org/interviews/>.
+* ACT UP Oral History Project: <https://actuporalhistory.org/numerical-interviews>.
 Please select one interview transcript to read/skim.
 Here's how to access the interview transcripts:
-    * You can use the link above (<http://www.actuporalhistory.org/interviews/>) to browse through the interviews and select one to skim.
-Note its number (e.g., “Interview #002).
+    * You can use the link above (<https://actuporalhistory.org/numerical-interviews>) to browse through the interviews and select one to skim by clicking on that interview's image.
-    * Once you’ve found one you would like to skim, go to this page: <https://actuporalhistory.org/numerical-interviews>.
-At the top of the page, you will see links that page you to groups of interviews, organized by number.
-Click on the link that includes the number of the interview you want to skim.
-    * You will then be taken to a page where you can select the interview.
-Clicking on it will take you to a page where you can watch a full, unedited version of the interview, watch an excerpt, or read the transcript.
+    * You will then be taken to that interview's page.
+On this page, you can watch a full, unedited version of the interview, watch an excerpt, or read the transcript.
 Select “Transcript” to skim the transcript.

 Thursday, November 17
 * Jim Hubbard, dir., *United in Anger: A History of ACT UP* (2012), con’t